tdwg/vocab/documentation-use-cases.md

 In the metadata, I followed the convention that each release of Darwin Core on GitHub was a "version" with respect to the vocabularies.
 The exception is the current version, which has never actually been released in full.
 In particular, the dwciri: namespace terms defined in the RDF Guide have never been described as RDF.
 I have described them in https://github.com/tdwg/vocab/blob/master/code-examples/darwin-core/dwciri.ttl and added their versions to dwctermshistory.ttl .

-Those triples are currently (2016-04-28) loaded in the Vanderbilt Heard Library triplestore where they can be queried using the form at http://rdf.library.vanderbilt.edu/sparql?view or interactively via HTTP at
+Those triples are currently (2016-04-28) loaded in the Vanderbilt Heard Library triplestore where they can be queried using the form at http://rdf.library.vanderbilt.edu/sparql?view or interactively via HTTP GET at
 ```
 <http://rdf.library.vanderbilt.edu/sparql?query= + [encodedQuery]'>
 ```